RashedSifat/Shopify-liquid-shortcode-product-tag-based/README.md

 </pre></code>

-From the shortcode [product name="T-shart"], it capture the name for example "T-shirt".
-The "productHandle" is assigned to "spec"
+From the shortcode [product name="T-shart"], the above code captures the "name" for example "T-shirt".

 <pre><code>{% assign spec = productHandle %}</pre></code>
+The "productHandle" is assigned to "spec". <br/>

 <code><pre> {% paginate collections.all.products by 10000 %}</code></pre> Pagination is used to go through the 10000 products as default it can be grab only 50 products.